 - A. Ceded claims must be processed with the same degree of diligence as are voluntary claims. - B. CAR will conduct annual audits of claims using a random sample in order to evaluate and compare the individual company performance on the handling of ceded and voluntary claims.
-The measurements relating to the resolution of a claim, listed with a 93% benchmark in the Measurements section, will be calculated showing Voluntary and Ceded results for the Physical Damage/Property Damage, PIP, and Bodily Injury sections.
-Statistical testing will be performed on the aggregate results of each of these three sections to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier.
+Statistical testing will be performed to determine if there is any statistically significant difference in the handling of voluntary and ceded claims by the Servicing Carrier. - C. The audit shall include policies not insured or reinsured by the Plan in order to determine if there is a difference in claims handling between policies insured voluntarily and those insured or reinsured by the Plan.